how to avoid stress when buying a car

 Choosing a car can be hard, and it is very easy to let yourself get carried away when faced with the salesman’s pressure tactics.
 If you have someone there who is not emotionally attached to buying a new vehicle that they will enjoy taking care of for years to come; it makes things much easier because then they can say all those sensible words in response to your thoughts.

-Additionally, as a third party, this person can watch your back if it appears you are getting too stressed out or if the salesperson starts saying things that just don't seem right.
+Additionally, as a third party, this person can watch your back if you appear to be getting too stressed out or if the salesperson starts saying things that just don't seem right.

 Don't Be Afraid To Walk Away If You Feel Stressed Out